sjkorvin/sjkorvin.github.io/about/index.md

 # About

-### I'm an eternal try-hard always looking to learn more and to do better.
+### I'm always looking to learn more and to do better.

 #### I hope to soon obtain a private pilot certificate and French citizenship through citizenship by descent.